ShutdownRepo/shellerator/README.md

   python3 shellerator.py -r/--reverse-shell -i/--ip 192.168.56.1 -p/--port 1337
   ```
 ## Without a CLI menu
-  If you already know what type of shell you want to generate and don't have time to select the type in a beautiful CLI menu, you can set the type with the appropriate option.
+  If you already know what type of shell you want to generate and don't have time to select the language in the beautiful CLI menu, you can set it with the appropriate `-t` (or `--type`) option.
   ```
   python3 shellerator.py [-r | -b] -t/--type bash -i/--ip 192.168.56.1 -p/--port 1337
   ```